somyakantdash/Nexus-Labs-Node-Run-Full-Guide/CLI-Node.md

 - Click "Add CLI node" button
 - Then copy your Node ID & Paste in WSL

-### If Ypu Showing These Error then Put Below Command
+### If Your Showing These Error then Put Below Command
 ![Screenshot 2025-02-20 212444](https://github.com/user-attachments/assets/754f8120-2db4-405e-b9fe-e233d76ac133)

 ```